HarperPR123/fetch-kafka/README.md

 Controlled Message Handling: The script shows insight per 100 to update the insight about login information by locale and device

 **How to Ensure Scalability**
+Explicitly Use Consumer Groups: a group_id is assigned to your Kafka consumer.
+This allows Kafka to distribute messages across multiple consumer instances efficiently to enhance scalability
+Optimized the Producer parameter settings: Setting parameters to help reduce the number of network requests and improve throughput, making the producer more efficient in high-load scenarios.

-Partitioning: Kafka topics can be partitioned to scale horizontally, distributing the load across multiple consumers for parallel processing.
+Partitioning: My Kafka topics can be partitioned to scale horizontally, distributing the load across multiple consumers for parallel processing.
-Consumer Groups: Multiple consumers can be organized into consumer groups to balance the workload dynamically.

 **How to Ensure Fault Tolerance**
 Error Handling with Try-Except Blocks: If an error occurs (e.g., a malformed message or a processing issue), the script logs the error and continues processing the next message, rather than crashing the entire consumer.
-Graceful Shutdown:The code handles a KeyboardInterrupt (e.g., when you manually stop the script) and ensures the Kafka producer is closed properly.
+Graceful Shutdown: The code handles a KeyboardInterrupt (e.g., when you manually stop the script) and ensures the Kafka producer is closed properly.

 **Future Improvements**